What Is a Razor Tail On A Skateboard? (And How To Fix It)

 So first, try to fix your razor tail.
 If you’re not able to fix it, then buy yourself a new deck.
 But if you can’t afford a new deck, then continue riding it until you’re able to buy a new deck.

 Pro Tip: Never throw out old decks if they are not warped or have a really bad razor tail.
-They can make for excellent back-up boards if yours is no longer ridable.
+They can make for excellent back-up skateboards if yours is no longer ridable.

 Similar Posts